luketramps/VoroX/README.md

 ##Voronoi Animation Framework

 Vorox is an extensible implementation of continuously generated (animatable) voronoi diagramms in Actionscript 3 using Stage3D for display rendering.
 Vorox enables to move and 'skin' cells inside voronoi grids at runtime.
-Vorox also provides further functionality for games and applications, like hittesting cells.
+Vorox also provides further functionality for the creation of generic art, games and UI.

 ##Official Manual